garimaj2108/Data-Visualization-Team-Project/README.md

 **What's bad about this Visual:**

 * Firstly, the visual is confusing because it has the same colours for the three cities
-* Secondly, the visual metrics average housing price with cities does not qualify as a concrete visual to bolster the claim.
+* Secondly, the visual metrics average housing price vs cities isn't enough evidence to bolster the claim.
 * Thirdly, this visual is incomplete without other metrics such as the expense, salary, job growth etc.

 ******************************************************************************************************************************